adobe/spectrum-web-components/packages/button/README.md

 An icon is provided by placing an icon element to the `icon` slot.

-If the button is an icon only, a non-visible label can be provided via the `label` attribute on an `<sp-button>` or on an `<sp-icon*>` element child to appropriately fulfill the accessibility contract of the button.
+If the button is `icon-only`, a non-visible label can be provided via the `label` attribute on an `<sp-button>` or on an `<sp-icon*>` element child to appropriately fulfill the accessibility contract of the button.